2022 Serbian general election: Electoral system

 The president of Serbia is elected using the two-round system and has a term of five years, although it is limited to two terms in any order of service.
 If no candidate receives a majority of the vote in the first round, a second is held.
-An official candidate needs to collect 10,000 signatures, be at least 18 years old and to possess Serbian citizenship.
+An official candidate needs to collect 10,000 signatures, be at least 18 years old and possess Serbian citizenship.
 It is not necessary to have been born in Serbia.

 The 250 members of the National Assembly are elected by closed-list proportional representation from a single nationwide constituency.
 Seats are allocated using the d'Hondt method with an electoral threshold of 3% of all votes cast, although the threshold is waived for ethnic minority parties.
 Minority ballots need at least 5,000 signatories to qualify on the ballot while non-minority ballots need 10,000.
 As of 2020, 40% of the candidates on the electoral lists must be female.

 On 15 February 2022, Dačić called local elections to be held, while Vučić then dissolved the National Assembly and called parliamentary elections to be held on 3 April 2022.
 Presidential elections were called on 2 March.
 The Serbian diaspora was able to vote in 34 countries, although, elections in Canada, the United Kingdom, and the United States were held on 2 April due to time zone differences.
-Albin Kurti, the Prime Minister of Kosovo, stated that his government would try to find a solution for the elections with ambassadors of European Union, and he also expressed his support that Kosovar Serbs who possess Serbian citizenship should have the right to vote in the general election.
+Albin Kurti, the prime minister of Kosovo, stated that his government would try to find a solution for the elections with ambassadors of European Union, and he also expressed his support that Kosovar Serbs who possess Serbian citizenship should have the right to vote in the general election.
 RIK had announced that Kosovar Serbs would have the right to vote in four municipalities in Serbia.